-Despite our good faith, reasonable country of origin inquiries, due to the breadth and complexity of our supply chain and the number of suppliers for which we have not undertaken additional diligence regarding the source and chain of custody of the necessary Conflict Minerals in the Products that Strattec manufactures, we currently have not obtained sufficient information from all of our suppliers to determine the origin, name and location of the facilities used to process all of the necessary Conflict Minerals used in the following Products:
+Despite our good faith, reasonable country of origin inquiries, due to the breadth and complexity of our supply chain and the number of suppliers for which we have not received confirmed responses from for all of our questions regarding the source and chain of custody of the necessary Conflict Minerals in the Products that Strattec manufactures, we currently have not obtained sufficient information from all of our suppliers to determine the origin, name and location of the facilities used to process all of the necessary Conflict Minerals used in the following Products:

 - electronic control modules;

 - printed circuit board assemblies;

 - electric motors, electric actuators and electrical clutches;

 - switches and solenoids;

 - metallic inserts and metal fasteners and terminals;

-- · coatings on metal parts; and
+- coatings on metal parts; and

 - raw metal steel strip with tin coating.

-As noted above, as part of our due diligence inquiry we were unable to determine the identity of the smelters used to process the necessary the Conflict Minerals in the foregoing Products or the country of origin for the necessary Conflict Minerals for such Products.
-Despite the foregoing conclusion, we undertook (and continue to undertake) the due diligence measures and procedures noted above to attempt to determine the applicable facilities and countries of origin, including making numerous follow up inquiries of the applicable suppliers who were nonresponsive and attempting to independently determine the smelter or source of the Conflict Minerals obtained by such suppliers.
+As noted above, as part of our due diligence inquiries we were unable to determine the identity of all of the smelters used by our supply chain to process the necessary Conflict Minerals in the foregoing Products or the country of origin for the necessary Conflict Minerals for such Products.
+Despite the foregoing conclusion, we undertook and continue to undertake the due diligence measures and procedures noted above to attempt to determine the applicable facilities and countries of origin for the necessary Conflict Minerals for the Products, including making numerous follow up inquiries of the applicable suppliers who were nonresponsive and/or who indicated to us that they were still attempting to independently determine the smelter or source of the Conflict Minerals obtained by such suppliers.